- 6 cups reduced-sodium chicken broth or vegetable broth

 - 2 celery ribs, chopped

 - 1/8 teaspoon pepper

 - 1 tablespoon lemon juice

 - 1/3 cup minced fresh parsley

 - In a large saucepan, combine the broth, lentils, bay leaf and clove.
 Bring to a boil.
 Reduce heat; cover and simmer for 25-30 minutes or until lentils are tender.

 - Meanwhile, in a Dutch oven, saute onion and celery in butter until crisp-tender.
-Add the carrots, salt, sugar, curry powder and pepper; saute 2-3 minutes longer or until vegetables are tender.
-Add garlic; cook for 1 minute.
+Add the carrots, garlic, salt, sugar, curry powder and pepper; saute 2-3 minutes longer or until vegetables are tender.

 - Drain lentils; discard bay leaf and clove.
 Add to vegetable mixture.
 Stir in the spinach, cream, lemon juice and parsley; cook over low heat until heated through and spinach is wilted.
 Yield: 9 servings (2-1/4 quarts).

 "Here video me trying out recipe.https://youtu.be/N5iJ_mjGM84"

 "Loved this soup.
 This will be a staple recipe.
 I think next time I will throw in some bacon"